liamhieuvu/blogs-on-hashnode/cl7wct1zn09kyx9nv2z5a1d1z.md

 + `docker-compose.yml`

 We will create 2 containers running WordPress and MariaDB to store data.
 Note that we use 2 volumes for each container.
-This makes data persistent for backup and restore processes.
+This makes data persistent for backup and restoration processes.

 ```yml
 services: